-The calculation of minimum expenditure for recreational facilities to be provided in a subdivision, utilized by the Urban Design Section, dated October 2000, gives a rough estimate of the minimum acceptable expenditure which is somewhat dated and unadjusted for inflation.
-The formula yields a bare minimum expenditure on recreational facilities, unadjusted by inflation, and staff recommends the augmentation in recreational facilities as recommended in a condition below.

-The goal of the condition is to provide a mix of indoor and outdoor passive and active facilities, for a full range of age levels.
-These recreational facilities in Westphalia Center have been made reciprocally available to all residents by condition of CSP-07004-01, carried forward in the Recommendation Section of this technical staff report.
+The calculation of minimum expenditure for recreational facilities to be provided in a subdivision, utilized by the Urban Design Section, dated October 2000 gives a rough estimate of the minimum acceptable expenditure which is somewhat dated and unadjusted for inflation.
+The formula yields a bare minimum expenditure on recreational facilities, unadjusted by inflation, and staff recommends the augmentation in recreational facilities in a condition below.
+The goal of the condition is to provide a mix of indoor and outdoor passive and active facilities for a full range of age levels.
+These recreational facilities in Westphalia Center have been made reciprocally available to all residents by condition of CSP-07004-01, carried forward in the Recommendation section of this technical staff report.

-The Special Purpose Detailed Site Plan is also intended to set regulating standards for signage, identify appropriate locations for transit stops in consultation with the Department of Public Works and Transportation (DPW&T) and the Washington Metropolitan Area Transit Authority (WMATA), detail the design of public open spaces and establish a timing plan for their improvement and for the installation of public trails.
-Any future special purpose detailed site plan must by condition of the conceptual design plan adopt these standards in the subsequent detailed site plan unless an affirmative demonstration can be made that those standards are inappropriate for use in the subsequent phase of the Westphalia Center development.
+The special-purpose detailed site plan is also intended to set regulating standards for signage, identify appropriate locations for transit stops in consultation with the Department of Public Works and Transportation (DPW&T) and the Washington Metropolitan Area Transit Authority (WMATA), detail the design of public open spaces and establish a timing plan for their improvement, and for the installation of public trails.
+Any future special-purpose detailed site plan must, by condition of the conceptual design plan, adopt these standards in the subsequent special-purpose detailed site plan unless an affirmative demonstration can be made that those standards are inappropriate for use in the subsequent phase of the Westphalia Center development.

-The second section of the Special Purpose Detailed Site Plan discusses Conditions 15, standards regulating signage, Condition 16, Condition 24, Condition 25, Condition 30 and 31.
-Finding 9 provides a detailed discussion of the above-cited conditions of Conceptual Site Plan CSP-07004-01, the relevant conceptual site plan, and staff offers the following regarding signage:
+The second section of the special-purpose detailed site plan discusses Condition 15, standards regulating signage, Condition 16, Condition 24, Condition 25, and Conditions 30 and 31.
+Finding 9 provides a detailed discussion of the above-cited conditions of Conceptual Site Plan CSP-07004-01, the relevant conceptual site plan.
+Staff offers the following regarding signage:

-The provisions regarding signage offered in the Special Purpose Detailed Site Plan are grossly inadequate and staff recommends below that the signage return to the Planning Board at a later date as a revision to this plan.
-In the interim, staff suggests that the applicant commit to a particular style sign for each type sign mentioned in the Special Purpose Detailed Site Plan, including, but not limited to, the following list:
+The provisions regarding signage offered in the special-purpose detailed site plan are grossly inadequate and staff recommends below that the signage return to the Planning Board at a later date as a revision to this plan.
+In the interim, staff suggests that the applicant revise the signage provisions to commit to a particular style sign for each type of sign mentioned in the special-purpose detailed site plan, including, but not limited to, the following list:

 - a.
 Neighborhood Gateway Project Identity,

 - b.
 Secondary Project Identity,

 - c.
 Internal Neighborhood Project Identity,

 - d.
 Specialty Identity Graphics,

 - e.
 Vehicular-scaled Directional signs,

 - f.
 Pedestrian-scaled Directional Signs,

 - g.
 Community Center, Park Identity

 - h.
 Other Park Signs,

 - i.
 Banner and Flags,

 - j.
 Street signs,

 - k.
 Site Regulatory Signs,

 - 1. Specialty Street Signs,

 - m.
 Public Transportation Signs; and

 - n.
 Specialty Graphic Signs.